jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 Note that these concepts are important for understanding [normalization;](#normalization-and-integrity) normalization is a process of allocating attributes to entities to achieve a certain configuration of dependencies within each entity.

 Dependencies exist between attributes; this is not a modeling decision, it is a feature of the real world.
-There are different sorts of dependencies:
+There are different sorts of dependencies.

-- A **functional dependency** `A→B` exists when the same A (an attribute, for our purposes) is always linked with the same B (another attribute value).
+A **functional dependency** `A→B` exists when the same A (an attribute, for our purposes) is always linked with the same B (another attribute value).
 The reverse is not necessarily true.
 Note that this is almost identical to a mathematical function, where each x, a function input, must correspond to exactly one value of y, the function output, but a single value of y might correspond to multiple different values of x:

 | A Function | Not a Function |
 | --- | --- |